Top degree $\ell^p$-homology and conformal dimension of buildings: -cohomology and buildings

 Let $\mathcal{C}$ be a regular building of type $(W,S)$ and finite thickness.
 If $(K, d)$ is a geodesic metric space, we can extend $d$ to $X_K$ by declaring that all translates of $K$ are isometric and then defining a piecewise length metric on $X_K$.
 If moreover each $K_s$ is a proper metric space, then $(X_K, d)$ is a geodesic metric space \cite[ Corollary 12.28]{abramenko-brown}.
 The space $(X_K, d)$ has bounded geometry if and only if the mirror structure satisfies that for every subset $T \subseteq S$ generating an infinite subgroup $W_T$, we have $K_T = \emptyset$.

-\begin{exmp} Let $\C$ be a building of type $(W, S)$.
+\begin{exmp} Let $\C$ be a building of type $(W, S)$ and finite thickness, where $(W,S)$ is an irreducible Coxeter system.
 We can choose $K = \D^{|S|-1}$ to be the standard simplex of dimension $|S|-1$.
-We endow $\D^{|S|-1}$ with a mirror structure by letting $K_s$ be the codimension 1 faces of $\D^{|S|-1}$.
-The space $X_\D = (\C \times K) / \sim $ is called the \textit{simplicial realization of} $\C$.
-If $(W,S)$ is not affine, this realization is not locally finite most of the time. \end{exmp}
+We endow $\D^{|S|-1}$ with a mirror structure by letting $\{ K_s, s \in S\} $ be the codimension 1 faces of $\D^{|S|-1}$.
+The space $X_\D = (\C \times K) / \sim $ is called the \textit{simplicial realization} or the \textit{Tits realization} of $\C$.
+This realization is locally finite if and only if every proper parabolic subgroup of $(W,S)$ is finite, and this happens exactly when $(W,S)$ is finite, affine or compact hyperbolic (in the sense of \cite[p.133, exercice 14]{bourbaki}). \end{exmp}

+The realization given in this example is rarely locally finite.
+This is why in Section \ref{Section Davis chamber} we will introduce the Davis chamber in order to obtain locally finite realizations for arbitrary finite thickness combinatorial buildings.

 Recall that an orientation on a simplex corresponds to a total order on its vertices.
 If one is given orientations on simplices of $K$, one has a natural orientation on all simplices of $X_K$ by declaring that all translates $c. \s$ of a simplex $\s$ in $K$ by $c \in \C$ have the same orientation.
 Once simplices have an orientation, we can talk of homology for geometric realizations of buildings.